goto-bus-stop/graphql-spec/spec/Section 5 -- Validation.md

 GetPossibleTypes(type):

 - If {type} is an object type, return a set containing {type}.
-- If {type} is an interface type, return the set of types implementing {type}.
+- If {type} is an interface type, return the set of object types implementing {type}.
-- If {type} is a union type, return the set of possible types of {type}.
+- If {type} is a union type, return the set of member types of {type}.

 **Explanatory Text**